Innovation and Entrepreneurship

 Venture capital (VC) investment is an important source of capital for entrepreneurs.
 VC dropped significantly across the U.S. after the dot.com bubble burst in the early 2000's and again during the Great Recession of 2007-10, but has since resumed growth with the gradually improving economy.
-In 2014, Virginia was ranked 17th in venture capital spending as a percentage of state GDP (0.10%), lower than the national average of 0.28 percent.
-Virginia's rate was the same as Maryland's (0.10%), but higher than North Carolina (0.07%) and Tennessee (0.05%).
-California was the leading state with a VC percentage of 1.17 percent.
+In 2015, Virginia was ranked 21st in venture capital spending as a percentage of state GDP (0.09%), lower than the national average of 0.33 percent.
+Virginia's rate was higher than Tennessee's (0.06%), but lower than North Carolina (0.14%) and Marland (0.23%).
+California was again the leading state with a VC investment percentage of 1.37 percent.

 The number of business startups is another good measure of entrepreneurship, as well as of the quality of an area's business climate and its long-term prospects for growth.
 Without new businesses to replace those that decline or close -- a natural part of every business cycle -- it is unlikely that an economy could fully maintain a healthy supply of jobs.

-In 2012, Virginia was ranked 22nd best in the nation for business startups, with a growth rate for new employer establishments of 10.8 percent.
+The rate of business startups declined -- sometimes markedly -- across the country in 2013.
+Virginia was ranked 20th best in the nation, with a growth rate for new employer establishments of 9.6 percent.
 The national average was 11.3 percent.
-Virginia's rate was slightly higher than Tennessee (10.4%) and Maryland (10.7%), but lower than North Carolina (11.2%).
-In 2012 Nevada regained its longstanding position as national leader for business startups, with a rate of 14.4 percent.
+Virginia's rate was slightly higher than North Carolina and Maryland (both at 9.5%) and also Tennessee (9.0%).
+In 2013 Nevada was again the national leader for business startups, with a rate of 12.7 percent.

-Within Virginia, the growth rate for small business startups (consisting of 1-250 employees) per 10,000 residents generally remained steady in 2014.
-The Southside region had the highest rate per 10,000 residents in 2014 with 16.7, while the Hampton Roads region again had the least, with 7.5 business startups per 10,000 residents.
+Within Virginia, the growth rate for small business startups (consisting of 1-250 employees) per 10,000 residents generally rose in 2015.
+The Southside region had the highest rate per 10,000 residents in 2015 with 21.0, while the Hampton Roads region again had the least, with 10.5 business startups per 10,000 residents.
 The Southside region overall has seen the most dramatic improvements in new business growth since 2005.

 While the number of new business startups typically corresponds with economic expansions, the role of entrepreneurship in net job creation is less clear.
 One view of the relationship between startups and economic growth is that entrepreneurs breed innovation.
 However, low rates of survival and the limited growth of most small businesses suggest that business startups do not significantly contribute to employment growth.